ivan-hc/AppMan/README.md

 *"AppMan" has been an active project since the second half of 2021, and was a completely standalone script, with an at times troubled history before allowing the birth of "AM".*

 ### History
+*In the beginning, AppMan was a completely different project than the one you know today, and was intended to be used with root privileges.*

 *The first version of AppMan installed all programs in /opt/bin, then linked them to /usr/bin, and saved the launchers in /usr/share/applications.
 It was a mess.
 Given my inexperience, I disregarded the standards and LSB specifications, creating a new one.
 There was no shortage of criticism.*

 *I had to rewrite the program, but I already had many users at the time.
 I couldn't suddenly overturn the project.*